GaraziLS/React-Apuntes/Apuntes/Portfolio_manager/2-portfolio-form.md

 We're gonna repeat this for the other form elements as well.

-Now we'll return the full object, ahd need to call it as well:
+Now we'll return the full object, and need to call it as well:

 ```
 BuildForm() {